benjymous/annotations/sandman/sandman.45.md

   **Mai Lai**: Possibly an amalgam of "mai tai", a kind of rum drink (to which Tiffany refers), and "My Lai", a village in South Vietnam where American military forces engaged in a massacre of civilians.

-### 8: _Wham Bam Thank You Ma'am_
+## 8: _Wham Bam Thank You Ma'am_

-Slang for something quickly and abruptly started and accomplished; originally referring to the legendary speed of men during the sex act.
-Notable as a shouted lyric near the end of David Bowie's "Suffragette City".
+- Slang for something quickly and abruptly started and accomplished; originally referring to the legendary speed of men during the sex act.
+Notable as a shouted lyric near the end of David Bowie's _"Suffragette City"_.

 ### Page 14